access-ci-org/ipf/docs/Quickstart.md

 ### Software Dependencies

 -   Python 3.6 or newer
+        (Python 3.11 is implicitly required by the RPM as its site-packages are within a python3.11 directory)
 -   The python-amqp package
 -   The python-setuptools package IF installed by RPM.